FStiffler/Datascience-Toolkits/Reports/report1.md

 $ wget https://github.com/keras-team/keras-io/blob/master/examples/vision/mnist_convnet.py

 ```

+However, we recognized that we simply downloaded the source code of the Github page with this linux command.
+To actually download the python file with actual code python code, we had to click on *Raw* on the Github page and copy the URL of the new window.
+After that we could rerun the command above with the now correct URL.

-The file is stored in the local root folder of the our repository as **mnist_convnet.py**.
-The file is only stored to the root folder of the previously created **Milestone1** branch.
-The **master** branch stays unaffected.
-The next step is to commit and push the file to the same branch on the remote repo on Github.
+The python file was stored in the local root folder of the our repository as *mnist_convnet.py*.
+The file was only stored to the root folder of the previously created *Milestone1* branch.
+The *master* branch stayed unaffected.
+The next step was to commit and push the file to the same branch on the remote repo on Github.

 ## Task 3: Commit